What do these papers mean?

 - Temporary Restraining Order (form CH-110)

 A restraining order would limit your contact with the person asking for a restraining order.
-A restraining order could also impact your life in other ways, including preventing you from having guns and ammunition.
+It can also impact your life in other ways, including preventing you from having guns and ammunition.

 When do I go to court?